 - Application Identifier and Key pairs: immutable identifier and mutable secret key strings.

 - OAuth 2.0: OAuth 2.0 client id, client secret and access token combinations.

 In addition we support some more advanced, custom scenarios – please contact us for more information to meet your specific needs.

-3scale also supports coupling issues credentials with IP address filtering or referrer domain filtering – see the extra section at the end of this HowTo.
+3scale also supports coupling issues credentials with IP address filtering or referrer domain filtering – see the extra section at the end of this tutorial.

 Step 1: Select the Authentication mode for your service.

-Once in your Administration Dashboard, navigate to the API tab and select the service you wish to work on (there may be only one service named “API” in which case select this).
-Click on the Settings Link.
+Once in your Administration Dashboard, navigate to the API tab and select the service you wish to work on (there may be only one service named API in which case select this).
+Click on the Integration Link.

 Note that each service you operate could use a different authentication pattern, but only one pattern can be used per service.

 It is not recommendedyou change the authentication pattern once credentials have already been registered since behavior may be unpredictable.
 To change authentication patterns we recommend creating a new service and migrating customers.